-- The Ministry of Finance of Uruguay, together with the Ministries of Environment, Industry and Energy and Agriculture and Livestock, is working on a novel Sovereign SLB tied to Uruguay's climate action outcomes. - We plan to follow a "performance-based" approach: embedding environmental targets based on Greenhouse Gas (GHG) emissions, as set out in the NDCs submitted by Uruguay under the Paris Agreement. - Connecting the objectives of sovereign debt funding with the imperative of tackling climate further strengthens the commitment of the country to its sustainability agenda, enhancing accountability and credibility.
+- The Ministry of Finance of Uruguay, together with the Ministries of Environment, Industry and Energy and Agriculture and Livestock, is working on a novel Sovereign SLB tied to Uruguay's climate action outcomes. - We plan to follow a "performance-based" approach: embedding environmental targets based on (1) reduction of Greenhouse Gas (GHG) emissions and (2) conservation of natural forests, aligned with Uruguay's NDC commitments under the Paris Agreement. - Connecting the objectives of sovereign debt funding with the priority of tackling climate further strengthens the commitment of the country to its sustainability agenda, enhancing accountability and credibility. - Our commitment to environmental targets is magnified by creating binding financial consequences in achieving our climate objectives.